 save "<output_file>"

-So far we have listed commands that are used to open a map file, define it's type, set the type and name of the output file and save it.
+So far we have listed commands that are used to open a map file, define it's format, set the format and name of the output map file and save it.
 Now we will summarize the commands used to modify a wafer map so that the user has more control over the map that gets created.

 Wafer maps are divided into two sections: a header with parameters and the bin data.
 The following commands are used to insert or modify header information.